 Projects

-Projects group improvements together, allowing you to organize your top-down work into groups that can be nested to further delineate relationships.
-Recall that you can configure different types of projects (VSM, RIE, Lean Project, PDSA, etc) made up of teams.
+Projects group smaller Items together, allowing you to organize your top-down work into groups that can be nested to further delineate relationships.
+Recall that you can configure different types of projects (VSM, RIE, Lean Project, PDSA, etc) made up of Teams.

 Improvements

 Improvements are the base unit of work in KaiNexus.
 They range from large units of work (e.g. A3s) to small ones (e.g. Just Do Its).
-Each completed improvement includes a resolution that logs the benefit to the organization.
+Each completed Improvement can include a Resolution that logs the benefit to the organization.

 In this way, KaiNexus provides a standard way to aggregate the impact of your improvement culture across the organization.
 It allows you to compare locations and get insight into top-down and bottom-up improvement.

-Attributes can also be used to categorize improvements to tie them back to your True North, such as in the example below with the “Strategic Initiative” attribute.
-In this way, it becomes easy to see exactly which improvements are contributing to each initiative.
+Attributes can also be used to categorize Items to tie them back to your True North.
+In this way, it becomes easy to see exactly which Items are contributing to each initiative.

 Boards

-One of the benefits of improvement boards is that they become a place to gather to discuss the work and review KPIs.
-You don’t lose that ability with KaiNexus; by displaying your boards on screens rather than paper, a room full of people can not only see project lists and metrics, they can also dive into the details to get more information in real time as needed.
+One of the benefits of physical boards is that they become a place to gather to discuss the work and review KPIs.
+You don’t lose that ability with KaiNexus!
+By displaying your boards on screens rather than paper, a room full of people can not only see project lists and metrics, but they can also dive into the details to get more information in real-time as needed.

-Projects, Improvements, KPIs, and other charts can be shown on digital KaiNexus Boards to organize all of the work relating to a specific workflow, topic, or goal.
-You can configure your boards to show the relationships between Projects, Improvements, and KPIs in any way that makes sense for your organization.
+Items, KPIs, and other Charts and metrics can be shown on digital Boards to organize all of the work relating to a specific workflow, topic, or goal.
+You can configure your boards to show the relationships between Items and KPIs in any way that makes sense for your organization.
 Nesting your Boards under other Boards further improves the visual organization around how every improvement initiative cascades up into your “True North” pillars.

-KaiNexus makes it possible to drill down into the details of any Project or Improvement to get updates, identify problems, and deploy resources.
-Compare that to a physical wall with printouts of Projects, Improvements, and metrics or searching for files buried in a shared drive somewhere.
+KaiNexus makes it possible to drill down into the details of any Items to get updates, identify problems, and deploy resources.
+Compare that to a physical wall with printouts of Items and metrics or searching for files buried in a shared drive somewhere.
 Without KaiNexus, your visibility is limited by your ability to walk or drive to each board, and once there, you’re often unable to drill down into the details.
-Additionally, Improvements and Projects appear on all applicable boards, breaking down silos across the organization.
+Additionally, Items will appear on all applicable boards, breaking down silos across the organization.

 Let’s get into the nuts and bolts of what an example of an actual strategy deployment Board looks like in KaiNexus: